Site Search:

 The way that Bay State Cap benefits are worse than regular Food Stamps benefits is:

-• Your might get lower benefits with Bay State CAP than you would with regular Food Stamps.
-With regular Food Stamp, you might be able to get as much as $162/month.
-With Bay State CAP, the most Food Stamps you can get is $108/month.
+• You might get lower benefits with Bay State CAP than you would with regular Food Stamps.
+With regular Food Stamps, you might be able to get as much as $234/month.
 Whether or not you will get more benefits from regular Food Stamps depends on how much you pay for housing, utilities, and out-of-pocket medical costs.

 • It may take longer to start getting Bay State Cap Food Stamps.
 It is sometimes quicker to get regular Food Stamps by applying at your local DTA office